Angers Bridge: Aftermath

 The disaster led France to abandon suspension bridges until 1870.
 There had been similar failures elsewhere, such as that at Great Yarmouth in England in May 1845, when 79 people were killed by the fall of the main deck.
 The fall of the Angers bridge raised serious questions about the integrity of suspension bridges, and some engineers (such as John A. Roebling) used reinforced decks in future structures such as the Brooklyn Bridge.
-Louis Vicat reported in 1853 on the problems with the anchorages, and all other similar bridges in France had to be carefully inspected.
+Louis Vicat reported in 1853 on the problems with the anchorages, and all similar bridges in France had to be carefully inspected.

 A new bridge was built on the same site in 1960, using reinforced concrete beams.

 Related bridge failures

 The Angers bridge was not the first suspension bridge to collapse.
 Previous failures included the Dryburgh Abbey Bridge in 1818 and The Royal Suspension Chain Pier in Brighton in 1836.
 The Menai Suspension Bridge was damaged by wind in 1825, 1836 and 1839.
 The Broughton Suspension Bridge had collapsed in 1831 when soldiers marched over it in step.
 Subsequent spectacular suspension bridge collapses caused by wind include the failure of the Tacoma Narrows Bridge in 1940.
 However, the Angers bridge failure caused by far the greatest number of casualties.

 When the London Thames Millennium Bridge was opened in 2000, the motion of pedestrians caused it to vibrate, and they fell into step with the vibrations, increasing them.
 This same mechanism may have increased the vibrations of the Angers Bridge.
 The problem at the Millennium Bridge was corrected during the next two years.